Killinskillz69/Nineteen69-paystring.crypto.com-/White-Paper.md

         if !self.storage[name]:
             self.storage[name] = value

-The contract is very simple; all it is is a database inside the Ethereum network that can be added to, but not modified or removed from.
+The contract is very simple; all it is a database inside the Ethereum network that can be added to, but not modified or removed from.
 Anyone can register a name with some value, and that registration then sticks forever.
 A more sophisticated name registration contract will also have a "function clause" allowing other contracts to query it, as well as a mechanism for the "owner" (ie. the first registerer) of a name to change the data or transfer ownership.
 One can even add reputation and web-of-trust functionality on top.

 ## Decentralized File Storage